 - (a) General.
-The designation of agricultural preservation areas and tThe subsequent purchase of conservation easements is intended to create areas with sufficient amount of contiguous agricultural and/or open space land to facilitate the permanent agricultural and/or open space use of land.
+The purchase of conservation easements is intended to create areas with sufficient amount of contiguous agricultural and/or open space land to facilitate the permanent agricultural and/or open space use of land.
 While program activity will be directed toward that goal, success is dependent on the voluntary participation of landowners.
 If a landowner or several owners of small tracts are the only participants in their area, the goal may not be achieved.
 These landowners could become land locked by development and agricultural and/or open space use may become impractical.
 In such a situation it may be in the best interest of the landowner and the public to allow repurchase of the conservation easements for the property in question.
 Other circumstances could also affect a property's suitability for continued agricultural and/or open space use.
-Repurchase of conservation easements by a landowner is foreseen as an unusual and infrequent occurrence, and would take place with the concurrence of the Advisory Board board and the board of commissioners Board of Commissioners. - (b) Eligibility criteria.
-In order for a repurchase request to be considered, the following criteria must be met: The original purchase of conservation easements must have occurred at least 20 years prior to the request for repurchase and the conservation easements must have been purchased by and not donated to the county County. - (c) Repurchase procedure.
-A landowner requesting a review of his property for possible repurchase of conservation easements should do so by certified letter to the Advisory Board beard.
+Repurchase of conservation easements by a landowner is foreseen as an unusual and infrequent occurrence, and would take place with the concurrence of the Advisory Board and the Board of Commissioners. - (b) Eligibility criteria.
+In order for a repurchase request to be considered, the following criteria must be met: The original purchase of conservation easements must have occurred at least 20 years prior to the request for repurchase and the conservation easements must have been purchased by and not donated to the County. - (c) Repurchase procedure.
+A landowner requesting a review of his property for possible repurchase of conservation easements should do so by certified letter to the Advisory Board.
 The letter should state the reason for the request and the date that the property was entered into the program.
-Any repurchase agreement included in a perpetual conservation easement must comply with the North Carolina Historic Preservation and Conservation Agreements Act North Carolina Conservation and Historic Preservation Agreements Act and applicable federal and state tax laws.
+Any repurchase agreement included in a perpetual conservation easement must comply with the North Carolina Conservation and Historic Preservation Agreements Act and applicable federal and state tax laws.
 Upon approval in principle to the repurchase, the landowner must submit two appraisals of value for the property in question.
 One appraisal will establish the fair market value of the property at its current highest and best use.
 The second appraisal will establish the value of the property for agricultural or open space use.
 Other appraisals may be secured as necessary.
-The Advisory Board, or its designee, board will review the appraisal values and decide to either recommend a repurchase price to the beard of commissioners Board of Commissioners or decline to recommend repurchase.
-If a repurchase price is approved by the board of commissioners Board of Commissioners, the landowner will be notified.
+The Advisory Board, or its designee, will review the appraisal values and decide to either recommend a repurchase price to the Board of Commissioners or decline to recommend repurchase.
+If a repurchase price is approved by the Board of Commissioners, the landowner will be notified.
 If the price is acceptable to the landowner, he/she will submit a written offer to purchase the conservation easements.
-The county County may accept the bid and advertise for upset bids.
-If an agreement is reached, a contract to convey will be signed promptly by the landowner and the board of commissioners Board of Commissioners or their designee.
+The County may accept the bid and advertise for upset bids.
+If an agreement is reached, a contract to convey will be signed promptly by the landowner and the Board of Commissioners or their designee.
 The landowner will secure all legal documents necessary for the closing and will bear all associated costs.
 When legal documents are prepared and adequate financing is available, a date, time, and location for closing will be agreed upon.
-Payment shall be made directly to the county County at closing by a certified check or equivalent payment.
+Payment shall be made directly to the County at closing by a certified check or equivalent payment.